buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

     Execution of the step itself is governed by the following methods and attributes.

-    .. py:method:: startStep(remote)

-        :param remote: a remote reference to the worker-side :class:`~buildbot_worker.pb.WorkerForBuilderPb` instance
-        :returns: Deferred

-        Begin the step.
-        This is the build's interface to step execution.
-        Subclasses should override :meth:`run` to implement custom behaviors.

     .. py:method:: run()

         :returns: result via Deferred